 No matter how many times we visited the Grand Canyon State, there is always room for another epic Arizona road trip.
-This time it includes destinations near Page, Flagstaff, Sedona, and Grand Canyon itself.
+This time it includes destinations near Page, Flagstaff, Sedona, and the Grand Canyon itself.

-How Much Time do You Need for a Perfect Arizona Road Trip
+How Much Time Do You Need for a Perfect Arizona Road Trip

 How to Plan Your Arizona Road Trip

-You should blame all those astounding landscapes that seduce you every time you are about to get back on course with your Arizona road trip.
-The easiest way to avoid these pleasant surprises is to have a detail itinerary.
+TIP: You should blame all those astounding landscapes that seduce you every time you are about to get back on course with your Arizona road trip.
+The easiest way to avoid these pleasant surprises is to have a detailed itinerary.
 Yet be sure to leave enough room for a few unexpected stops along the way.

 Another important thing to consider is where to start your journey.
 Phoenix is the capital of the state where many travelers start their Arizona road-trip adventures.
 Eager to see the dramatic beauty of the Sonoran Desert, others fly into Tucson.
 During our first Arizona road trip, we considered flying into Flagstaff.
 Located just 1 hour 30 minutes away from Grand Canyon National Park, it looked like a perfect place to hit the road.

 And yet, the majority of the visitors prefer to start their Arizona road trip in Las Vegas, Nevada.
-The city accepts plenty of domestic and international flights that can suit any budgets.
-Las Vegas is also one of your primary road trip destinations if you start your journey through Arizona from Los Angeles.
+The city accepts plenty of domestic and international flights that suit any budgets.
+Las Vegas is also one of your primary road trip destinations if you start your journey across Arizona from Los Angeles.

-Over the years, we used services of Budget, Thrifty, Alamo, Economy, and sometimes Avis.
+Over the years, we’ve used the services of Budget, Thrifty, Alamo, Economy, and sometimes Avis.
 They are more affordable compared to other companies.
 Make sure to book the car for your Arizona road trip in advance, though.
 You may not be able to get the vehicle you want without a prior reservation.

 The Best Time for Arizona Road Trip

 There is no bad time for your Arizona road trip.
-The weather is favorable for the road adventures all year round.
+The weather is favorable for road adventures all year round.
 The best times to go on an Arizona road trip, though, are March through May and September through October.
 The temperatures in spring and early fall are never too high or too low.

 The Ultimate Arizona Road Trip Itinerary: Map

-• Day 1: Start Your Arizona Road Trip by Driving from Las Vegas to Page
+- Day 1: Start your Arizona road trip by driving from Las Vegas to Page

-• Day 2: Spend a Day in Page and Flagstaff
+- Day 2: Spend a day in Page and Flagstaff

-• Page
+- Page

-• Flagstaff
+- Flagstaff

-• Flagstaff to Sedona
+- Flagstaff to Sedona

-• Day 3: Explore Sedona and Camp Verde
+- Day 3: Explore Sedona and Camp Verde

-• Sedona
+- Sedona

-• Camp Verde
+- Camp Verde

-• Camp Verde to Phoenix
+- Camp Verde to Phoenix

-• Day 4: Continue on with Your Arizona Road Trip in Phoenix
+- Day 4: Continue on with your Arizona road trip in Phoenix

-• Phoenix
+- Phoenix

-• Phoenix to Kingman
+- Phoenix to Kingman

-• Kingman, Grand Canyon
+- Kingman, Grand Canyon

-• Day 6: Conclude Your Arizona Road Trip by Driving back to Las Vegas
+- Day 6: Conclude your Arizona road trip by driving back to Las Vegas

 DAY 1: START YOUR ARIZONA ROAD TRIP BY DRIVING FROM LAS VEGAS TO PAGE